Curvature Grafted by Instantons: Holomorphic surgery and instanton decay

 We may regard the blow up $\pi \colon \widetilde X \rightarrow X $ of a point $x \in X$ as a holomorphic patching

-and given holomorphic bundles $E$ on $X$ and $F$ on $Z_1$ with the same rank, then we may construct an open grafting of $E$ and $F$, written $E \atrevo F$, read ``$E$ graft $F$", by making $E \atrevo F$ isomorphic to $E$ on $\widetilde{X}- \ell$ and isomorphic to $F$ on $Z_1$; this requires specifying a choice of gluing.
+Given holomorphic bundles $E$ on $X$ and $F$ on $Z_1$ with the same rank, we may construct an open grafting of $E$ and $F$, written $E \atrevo F$, read ``$E$ graft $F$", by making $E \atrevo F$ isomorphic to $E$ on $\widetilde{X}- \ell$ and isomorphic to $F$ on $Z_1$; this requires specifying a choice of gluing.
 So, the holomorphic type of the resulting bundle depends on the gluing, but the resulting second Chern class of $E \atrevo F$ depends only on $E$ and $F$, see \cite{G2}.
 It is worth noticing that such grafting is always possible, because of the fact that every holomorphic bundle on $Z_1$ is trivial on $Z_1^o\ce Z_1 - \{\ell\}$, see \cite{G1}.
 Similarly, we can graft a bundle locally by exchanging it on a $Z_k$ type of neighborhood inside a complex surface.
 We have

 The second type of grafting, which is a somewhat more surprising operation is to essentially keep the vector bundle while changing the base manifold.
 Suppose that we have a complex surface $X$ that contains a $-k$ line.
 Hence, $X$ contains a line $\ell$ with a tubular neighborhood of the same holomorphic type as a neighborhood of $\ell$ in $Z_k$.
 We now replace $k$ by $k'$ by cutting out the $-k$ line and gluing in a $-k'$ line.
 If $E$ is a bundle on $X$, we keep all of its transition matrices, and they now define a new bundle on $(X -\ell) \cup_{Z_k^o} Z_{k'}$ which we denote by $E \trevo _{k'}$ read ``$E$ graft $k'$".
-The simplest case is when we consider $X$ to be one of the $Z_k$ themselves, so that we just exchange $Z_k$ by $Z_{k'}$ and keep the transition matrix for the bundle.
+In general we will need to also modify other charts of $X$ because of the cocycle condition in triple intersections.
+But, let us consider the simplest case when $X$ is one of the $Z_k$ themselves, so that we just exchange $Z_k$ by $Z_{k'}$ and keep the transition matrix for the bundle.
 This might seem a trivial thing to do, nevertheless, the effect on the local charge is very strong, as the following examples illustrate.